I currently live in New York, but I think it’s obvious I’m a transplant. Okie dust runs deep in my veins and the heartland is my original home.

-I am a New York transplant.
-I am originally from Oklahoma.
-Okie dust runs deep in myveins.
 My love of vinyl began at the age of 14 when a local radio station liquidated their old vinyl collection.
-My mom, who was a high school librarian, brought home the school’s portable vinyl player that had not been used in years for me to play these magical black discs.
+My mom, who was a high school librarian, brought home the school’s portable record player to play these magical black discs.

 Vinyl for me is the purest way to listen to music.
 Not only is it warm, but it is real.
-Listening to an album is a concert in one’s own home.
+Listening to an album is a concert in your living room.
 The artist is there.
 Every fold and turn, every emotion and thought is struck in pristine audio quality.